 Today’s HCM solutions combine these fundamental HR functions into one system:

 - Recruitment and applicant tracking

 - Performance and compensation management

 Combining essential functions in one unified system means data entered once populates throughout the system, creating efficiencies and improving accuracy for the HR team.
-And key stakeholders, like employees and managers, are empowered to view and update their own data, complete important HR-related assignments, and submit requests, thereby reducing the need for HR involvement.
+Employees and managers are empowered to view and update their own data, complete important HR-related assignments, and submit requests, thereby reducing the need for HR involvement.

-Human capital management systems work best when they are highly customized to your company’s needs.
+HCM technology works best when it’s highly customized to your company’s needs.
 Your job descriptions, onboarding documents, benefits plans, pay schedules, and much more are set up in the system for you and are updated as they change over time.

-As unemployment hits record lows, it’s time to invest in long-term solutions that drive positive outcomes for the whole company.
-Deploying an integrated HCM system is one way you can gain an advantage in today's competitive environment.
+As resignation rates hit an all-time high, it’s time to invest in long-term solutions that’ll help you drive positive outcomes for the whole company.
+Deploying an integrated system is one way you can gain an advantage in today's competitive environment.